MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

    This Getting Started has been tested on Windows 10 & 11.
 Also, note that examples used in this Getting Started could depend on older tools and libraries.
 Most notably, our dependency manager plugin (using `Gradle <https://gradle.org/>`__) could be an older version.

-This Getting Started is separated into two main parts.
+This Getting Started is separated in two main parts.

 The first part consists of running a demo application on the Virtual Device.
 All you need is: